 Laura joined Marine Solutions in 2011 while completing a Master’s degree at the University of Tasmania.
 As Project Manager with Marine Solutions, Laura manages a diverse portfolio of projects, with broad experience in a variety of private enterprise, not-for-profit, academic and government projects throughout Tasmania and interstate.
 Laura oversees projects from procurement to final reporting, including budgeting, personnel, field work and data management/analysis.
 Laura specialises in marine environmental impact assessment, with a particular interest in protected species/communities.
 She has a strong working knowledge of marine species identification including fish and benthic fauna.
 With previous experience in protected area management, Laura has managed environmental assessments and approvals under state-based legislation, including major projects within the infrastructure, tourism, waste and urban development sectors.
 Laura is a confident and capable ADAS-qualified Part 1 Scientific Diver and Coxswain (unrestricted).

 Annie holds an Honours and a Masters degree in Science and has over 10 years’ experience conducting marine research.
 Annie holds a Coxswain (unrestricted) and is a qualified open water diver.
 She has worked offshore throughout Australia, and has experience in marine, estuarine and freshwater aquaculture systems, water quality monitoring, threatened and protected species assessments, hydrography, modelling distributions, and operation of various commercial vessels.
 Annie has sailed in the remote tropics and has worked in Antarctica as an expedition sailor, research assistant and watercraft operator.
-In 2019, she received a Professional Development Exchange Scholarship to learn about aquaculture and tourism in New Zealand.
+In 2019, she received a Professional Development Exchange Scholarship from Rotary International to learn about aquaculture and tourism in New Zealand.

 Carryn joined the Marine Solutions team as a project officer early in 2018, using her skills in environmental data collection, analysis and management, and reporting.
 Carryn has a PhD in Ecology, and over 10 years experience in field-based research and ecological monitoring of marine, estuarine, freshwater and terrestrial systems in Tasmania, Queensland and South Africa.
 Her PhD focused on food web ecology and the impact of the loss of top predators from ecosystems, and her expertise lies in assessing connectivity among species and communities within ecosystems and in science communication: peer-reviewed publications, community engagement and undergraduate teaching.
 Carryn is a keen sailor and qualified advanced open water diver.